-Folding and targeting of neurotransmitter transporters and GPCRs; Intellectual Disability; Molecular Mechanisms of Pharmacological Action; Mutation, Missense; Neuropharmacology; Neuropsychopharmacology; Neurotransmitter Transporters; Neurotransmitter Uptake Inhibitors; Parkinsonian Disorders
+Drosophila melanogaster; Epilepsy; Folding and targeting of neurotransmitter transporters and GPCRs; Genetic Variation; Intellectual Disability; Molecular Mechanisms of Pharmacological Action; Mutation, Missense; Neuropharmacology; Neuropsychopharmacology; Neurotransmitter Transporters; Neurotransmitter Uptake Inhibitors; Parkinsonian Disorders; Protein Folding

 Techniques, methods & infrastructure

-Pharmacological assays (uptake, binding and efflux), molecular biology and biochemistry (site-directed mutagenesis, DNA/RNA purification, cell surface biotinylation, immunoblotting, immunocytochemistry), cell culture (primary neuronal cultures, established cell lines, transient and stable transfections, siRNA-induced knock-down…), microscopy (confocal laser scanning microscopy and förster resonance energy transfer (FRET), collaborative projects investigating transporters in flies (Drosophila melanogaster).
+Pharmacological assays (radioligand uptake, binding and efflux experiments), molecular biology and biochemistry (site-directed mutagenesis, DNA/RNA purifications, cell surface biotinylation, immunoblotting, immunocytochemistry), cell culture (primary neuronal cultures, established cell lines, transient and stable transfections, siRNA-induced gene knockdown etc), microscopy (confocal laser scanning microscopy and förster resonance energy transfer (FRET), studies investigating transporters and mutants thereof in fruit flies (Drosophila melanogaster).